FranciscoKloganB/appwrite-database-migration-tool/README.md

 - Follow the expand-and-contract pattern.
   - Read [here](https://www.prisma.io/dataguide/types/relational/expand-and-contract-pattern).
 - Follow the single-responsibility principle.
   - We do not have direct access to Appwrite's MariaDB instances, thus no real transaction mechanisms are used.
   - It's better to do incremental migrations then one migration that might leave your app in an inconsistent state.
 Plan your migrations!
 - Avoid abstractions in your migration files.
 They are subject to change in the future.
 If you use them, ensure that whatever happens, the output of the migration up sequence is always the same.
 A change of output in a migration M may cause a migration M + x, x > 0, to no longer work as intended.
 - Test your migration locally and your staging environment before releasing to production!
 - Mistakes happen.
 If you pushed to production and applying 'down' is not possible, we recommend creating a new migration file to patch the issue.
   - If that is not possible, restore your database to a previous point-in-time (backup).

+### FAQ

+1. How do I bundle my migrations in the final function bundle?

+    > How you bundle your migrations depends on your overall language choices and how you choose
+    > to set up your Appwrite Function source repository structure.
+My personal setup using
+    > a Bun based functions has the following Function Configurations.
+    > Please note that appwrite does not allow you to do `newline` with continuation markers `\` like
+    > I did in the example below example (for readability purposes).
+It expects the entire command
+    > to be written in one line.

+    ```code
+    Entrypoint: dist/database/migrations-create-collection.js
+    Build Settings: \
+      bun install --production \
+      && bun build ./functions/database/migrations-create-collection.ts --outdir ./dist/database \
+      && cp -r ./functions/database/migrations ./dist/database/migrations
+    ```